microbiome/miaViz/CONTRIBUTING.md

 After accepted pull request, check if further updates are needed in:

 - OMA
-- other related packages (e.g. miaViz, miaSim, miaTime)
+- other related packages (e.g. mia, miaSim, miaTime)

 ## Sync with the official Github development version